Project News

 China, which funded the Sh327 billion Mombasa-Nairobi SGR, is currently financing the Nairobi-Naivasha railway whose construction cost is estimated at Sh150 billion.

-The 120-km Nairobi-Naivasha line is the first of the three segments that make up the second phase of the standard gauge railway project that ends in Malaba town located at the Kenya-Uganda border.
+The 120-km Nairobi-Naivasha line is the first of the three segments that make up the second phase of the railway project that ends in Malaba town located at the Kenya-Uganda border.

-The contractor, CCCC, is currently laying tracks and rail sleepers from Narok towards Nairobi, with the facility expected to be operation by end of the year.
+The contractor, CCCC, is currently laying tracks and rail sleepers from Narok towards Nairobi, with the facility expected to be operational by the end of the year.

-Steve Zhao, the CCCC spokesman last month said the erection of the T-beams and subsequent laying of the rail sleepers will be done from both ends of the railway line from Naivasha towards Nairobi.
+Steve Zhao, the CCCC spokesman last month said the erection of the T-beams and laying of the rail sleepers will be done from both ends of the line from Naivasha towards Nairobi.

 Mr Zhao said 389 spans of T-beams have been pre-fabricated, with each span made of two symmetrical sections and 80,000 rail sleepers to cover 39 kilometres.